-A popular qi tonic (especially the wei qi), these large roots of Astragalus are sweet and slightly warm in energy.
-Plum Dragon Herb's Huang Qi roots are cut from long robust plants with a nice yellow colored pith, that possess a nice sweetness when chewed.
+Huang Qi is a popular Qi tonic (especially the wei qi).
+The large roots of Astragalus are sweet and slightly warm in energy.
+Plum Dragon Herb's Huang Qi roots are cut from the long robust plants with a nice yellow colored pith, and possess a nice sweetness when chewed.
 Huang Qi is known generally for its ability to increase energy and stamina, improve immunity and support the lung and spleen function.
 It is also traditionally used to support healthy aging, enhance athletic performance and to support the immune system.

 Astragalus membranaceus has thick, fibrous roots.
 When the dark brown skin of the roots is peeled away, the inner portion is a pale, yellowish core.
 The herb's Chinese name is Huang Qi, which means "yellow leader," and refers to inner color of the root and also its status as one of the most important tonic herbs in Chinese Medicine.

 The Shen Nong Ben Cao Jing or The Divine Husbandman's Classic of the Materia Medica, a first century A.D. herbal compendium that documents 365 medicinal plants, provides the first written reference to its use.
-Many ancient Chinese herbalists revere huang qi for its ability to stimulate the body's Qi or vital protective energy which it believed to help fight fatigue and strengthen immunity.
+Many ancient Chinese herbalists revere the Huang Qi herb for its ability to stimulate the body's Qi or vital protective energy which is believed to help fight fatigue and strengthen immunity.

 In traditional Chinese medicine (TCM), astragalus root is often mixed with other herbs to prepare herbal remedies.
 The primary use for hundreds of years has been in fu zheng therapy, an herbal treatment designed to support and enhance body's natural defenses.